-For a description of these timers, please refer to SAP Results in Silk Performer Online Help.
+For a description of these timers, please refer to SAP Results in the Silk Performer Help.

-Client/Server Requirements
+Client and Server Requirements

-On the Server
+On the server:

-- Required patch level for SAPGUI support must be installed - Sapgui/user\scripting: - Profile parameter must be set to True.
+- required patch level for SAPGUI support must be installed - Sapqui/user scripting: profile parameter must be set to True.
 This can be changed using the transaction RZ11.

-On the Client
+On the client:

 - SAPGUI Client 6 or 7

-- Latest patch level
+- latest patch level

-- SAPGUI Scripting must be installed and enabled

-- To enable SAPGUI Scripting:
+- SAPGUI scripting must be installed and enabled.
+To enable SAPGUI scripting:

-- o Start the SAPGUI client.
+- Start the SAPGUI client.

-- o Open the Options dialog.
+- Open the Options dialog.

-- o Select the Scripting tab.
+- Select the Scripting tab.

-- o Select Enable Scripting and uncheck the two security check boxes.
+- Select Enable Scripting and uncheck the two security check boxes.